Epigenomics and Transcriptional Regulation

 - Epitranscriptional dynamics in various tumors.

 - Mattia Pelizzola - computational biologist (PI)

-- Stefano de Pretis - bioinformatician (postdoc): mathematical modeling of m6A and RNA dynamics
+- Mattia Furlan - theoretical physicist (postdoc): mathematical modeling of RNA dynamics

-- Nunzio del Gaudio - molecular biologist (postdoc): m6A-dependent RNA dynamics and their alteration in cancer
+- Nunzio del Gaudio - visiting molecular biologist (postdoc): (epi)transcriptional dynamics in cancer

-- Mattia Furlan - theoretical physicist (PhD student): mathematical modeling of RNA dynamics
+- Francesca Ratti - engineer (PhD student @PoliMi): mathematical modeling of RNAPII dynamics

 - Eugenia's 2017 paper nominated in the 2018 Best Paper Selection by the International Medical Informatics Association [Sep 2018]